 - Quantities shall be to the nearest whole number (0.51 and larger to the whole number above).

 Applicable where the contract has quoted unit rate per square metre of completed insulation.

-(iii) The method establishes actual areas of insulation, and makes no extra over allowance for difficulty of work as regards form work or height.
+- The method establishes actual areas of insulation and makes no extra over allowance for the difficulty of work as regards formwork or height.
 Should the contractor wish to charge an increased rate for difficult work he should specify to which items the quoted increased rate will apply.

 Cut outs in such areas are treated as follows:

-(i) If gross area of end cap is less than 1.0m2 cut-outs are not deducted.
+- If the gross area of the end cap is less than 1.0m2 cut-outs are not deducted.

-(ii) If gross area of end cap is 1.0m2 or greater, deduct cut-outs, but subject to rule (a) above.
+- If the gross area of the end cap is 1.0m2 or greater, deduct cut-outs, but subject to rule (a) above.